COVID-19 pandemic in Montserrat: Background

-The island had a population of 4,649 people in 2018.
-Testing for COVID-19 was being performed by the Caribbean Public Health Agency. until 13 May when the island received their own testing machine.
+pandemic started.
+Testing for COVID-19 was being performed by the Caribbean Public Health Agency.
+Until13 May when the island received their own testing machine.
 There is one small hospital (Glendon Hospital) which has no ICU capacity.
 Specialised health care has to be performed on Antigua or Guadeloupe.

 Timeline

 March 2020

 On 18 March, the first case in Montserrat was confirmed.
 The patient had travelled from London to Antigua before arriving in Montserrat.
 On the 13 March the authorities had notified that a COVID-19 patient had been discovered on that flight and subsequently all passengers were quarantined and tested.

 On 23 March, the second case was confirmed.
 The patient had no travel history and was the first case of community spread.

 On 26 March, three more cases were confirmed to be positive bringing the total to five cases of COVID-19 on the island of Montserrat.

 April 2020

 On 7 April, the number of cases had increased to eight.

-On 24 April, the first death related to COVID-19 on Montserrat, that of a 92-year female, was sadly announced.
+On 24 April, the first death related to COVID-19 on Montserrat, that of a 92-year female, was announced.

 On 25 April, Montserrat had been without new infections for its second week.